flad.com Listed by chaos Ransomware Group

 On March 12, 2026, the Chaos ransomware group listed Flad Architects on its leak site after exfiltrating more than 2.2 TB of internal files from the national architecture firm known for designing science and technology facilities.

 Public reporting indicates the incident began as a ransomware attack in which attackers gained access to Flad’s network, encrypted systems, and copied extensive volumes of data before demanding payment.
-The group published a sample of the stolen material on its dark-web leak page, confirming that the archive contains sensitive internal documents.
+The group published a sample of the stolen material on its dark-web leak page, claiming that the archive contains sensitive internal documents.
 No exact count of affected individuals has been released, but the breach involves data belonging to clients, partners, employees, and potentially anyone whose information was stored in the firm’s project files, contracts, or personnel records.
 The 2.2 TB volume suggests the exposure includes a wide range of proprietary and personal records rather than a single database.

 Why This Matters for You and Your Family

 When an architecture firm that works on high-stakes science and technology projects loses control of 2.2 TB of internal files, the ripple effects reach far beyond the company.
 Your personal information may have been stored in building plans, security specifications, employment records, vendor contracts, or background-check documents.
-If your name, address, phone number, email, or financial details appear in any of those files, the data is now in the hands of criminals who openly advertise it for sale or further extortion.
+If your name, address, phone number, email, or financial details appear in any of those files, the data may now be in the hands of criminals who openly advertise it for sale or further extortion.
 For ordinary families this means heightened risk of identity theft, targeted phishing, or unwanted exposure of home addresses tied to sensitive projects.

 The Doxxing and Identity-Chain Implications